dustinvtran/blog/README.md

   jekyll build
   ```

+## Maintenance

-To update the theme, set up the theme's original repo in remote:
+To keep the theme up to date, I track the theme's original repo on
+the `type-theme` branch.
+Add to remote the original repo,
 ```
 git remote add theme git@github.com:rohanchandra/type-theme.git
 ```
-Whenever you want update, simply run
+Whenever you want to update, simply run
 ```
+git checkout type-theme
-git pull origin theme
+git pull theme master
 ```
+You can compare `type-theme` to `master` and possibly merge in any
+changes.
+Keeping the theme up-to-date on a separate branch avoids
+treating the repo as a fork: this repo does more than just style
+things and is thus not appropriate as a fork.